 Our pursuit of equality for all must be tireless.
 The African American community has been put through enough.
 Our lawyers wish there was an easier way, but one effective way to cause change is to unapologetically enforce your rights.
 Really, one of the most American things a person can do is to take a stand for their freedoms.
 Freedom from oppression, and freedom to be free from racism.
 If there is financial equity, hopefully, that can level the playing field to positivity effect other sectors of system racism.
 Until then, we keep fighting the good fight.
 Every fight, every time that racism rears its ugly head- our attorneys are ready.
 We run with Ahmaud.

 If you feel that you are being discriminated based on your race, whatever race that may be, then call the right attorney.
 Race discrimination includes being harassed, fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, and denied wages.
-When you call the right attorney to schedule a free and confidential consultation, you will meet with a race discrimination lawyer from The Spitz Law Firm who will help you determine the best way to pursue your legal claims.
+When you call the right attorney to schedule a free and confidential consultation, you will meet with a race discrimination lawyer from Spitz, The Employee’s Law Firm who will help you determine the best way to pursue your legal claims.
 Our Cleveland, Columbus, Cincinnati, Toledo, Akron and Youngstown lawyers are here to fight for your rights.

 The materials available at the top of this race discrimination page and on this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking: “What should I do if I was wrongfully fired because I’m Black”, “I’m being racially harassed by the racist owner of the company where I work”, “my boss is discriminating black workers” or “How do I get the top lawyer for wrongful termination?,” your best option is to contact an Ohio attorney to obtain advice with respect to race discrimination questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, attorney Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, attorney Brian Spitz, or any individual attorney.